cryptocontrol/algo-trading-server/README.md

 This server is meant to be used by the CryptoControl Terminal to execute advanced orders like stop-losses, trailing stop-losses, take profit (and more) on exchanges that don't support advanced orders.

 Iguana is heavily insipired by the popular open-source bitcoin trading bot, [Gekko](https://github.com/askmike/gekko).
-Iguana is also a better version of Gekko because it supports more exchanges and use websocket/FIX apis hence it is **truly real-time**.
+Iguana is also a better version of Gekko because it supports more exchanges, has a better interface and uses websocket/FIX apis hence it is **truly real-time**.

 In the screenshot below, users have the ability to execute stop-loss and take-profit orders from the trading screen within the CryptoControl Terminal, on an exchange that doesn't support these kinds of orders.